CloudMax94/cadence.link/content/puzzle/boulder-puzzles.md

 ## Puzzle Solver

-This tool finds a solution with the fewest pushes possible.
+This tool finds a solution with the fewest moves possible.

-If the solution takes more than 10 pushes, the solver won't find it.
+If the solution takes more than 8 moves, the solver won't find it.
+In this situation you can choose to try and brute-force it by checking up to 15 moves instead.
+Doing so will freeze the site for a few seconds if it has trouble finding the solution.

 The solver does not make use of any items.

 {{< boulder-puzzle-solver >}}